pimcore/bundle-generator/README.md

 To generate bundle skeletons just install and activate this bundle, use one of the two commands provided and follow the instructions:
 - `bundle:generate` - to generate default symfony bundles
-- `pimcore:bundle:generate` - to generate Pimcore bundles
+- `pimcore:generate:bundle` - to generate Pimcore bundles

 ## Contributions
 As Pimcore Bundle Generator is a community project, any contributions highly appreciated.